 - 4.1.
-The University is committed to the pursuit of economy, efficiency and effectiveness as part of its corporate and academic strategy.
-To achieve good VFM, the University has set itself the following objectives: - (a) To integrate VFM principles within the existing management, planning and review processes, - (b) To adopt recognised good practice where this makes sense, - (c) To undertake VFM studies on areas of activity identified as worthy of review, - (d) To benchmark the University's activities against other similar activities and organisations where appropriate, - (e) To respond to opportunities to enhance the economy, efficiency and effectiveness of activities, - (f) To promote a culture of continuous improvement, - (g) To be able to demonstrate to both internal and external observers that the achievement of VFM is sought in all activities undertaken, - (h) To ensure that all staff recognise their continuing obligation to seek VFM for the University as part of their routine activities, - (i) To identify and minimise all potential commercial and legislative risk in University VFM activity and projects. - 4.2.
-The Audit Committee is required, under the HEFCE Audit Code of Practice, to satisfy itself that satisfactory arrangements are in place to promote economy, efficiency and effectiveness.
+The University is committed to the pursuit of economy, efficiency and effectiveness.
+To achieve good VFM, the University has set itself the following objectives: - (a) To integrate VFM principles within the existing management, planning and review processes, - (b) To adopt recognised good practice, - (c) To undertake VFM studies on areas of activity identified as worthy of review, - (d) To benchmark the University's activities against other similar activities and organisations where appropriate, - (e) To respond to opportunities to enhance the economy, efficiency and effectiveness of activities, - (f) To promote a culture of continuous improvement, - (g) To be able to demonstrate to both internal and external observers that the achievement of VFM is sought in all activities undertaken, - (h) To ensure that all staff recognise their continuing obligation to seek VFM for the University as part of their routine activities, - (i) To identify and minimise all potential commercial and legislative risk in University VFM activity and projects. - 4.2.
+The Audit Committee is required, under the Higher Education Audit Committees Code of Practice, to satisfy itself that satisfactory arrangements are in place to promote economy, efficiency and effectiveness.
 The Committee is required to relay its view on the arrangements to the University Council in its annual report. - 4.3.
-The Rectorate Team has the executive responsibility to ensure arrangements are put in place to ensure VFM is being sought and to keep the University Council and Audit Committee advised of VFM issues (for example, the publication of relevant advice or reports).
-To help discharge this responsibility, the University has established the 'VFM Steering Group' which is responsible for providing advice to the Senior Management Team on VFM matters. - 4.4.
-The VFM Steering Group will present the Audit Committee with an annual report to identify and monitor how the University is meeting its VFM objectives. - 4.5.
-Managers have the executive responsibility to maintain an awareness of good practices in their own area of operation and to ensure that these are followed appropriately. - 4.6.
-All staff should endeavour to seek and achieve VFM in all activities and to bring to management's attention any opportunities for improvement. - 4.7.
-The Higher Education Efficiency Measurement Model (EMM) annual return will be the model used by the University to capture all procurement efficiencies.
+The UEB has the executive responsibility to ensure arrangements are put in place to ensure VFM is being sought and to keep the University Council and Audit Committee advised of VFM issues (for example, the publication of relevant advice or reports). - 4.4.
+Managers have the executive responsibility to maintain an awareness of good practices in their own area of operation and to ensure that these are followed appropriately. - 4.5.
+All staff should endeavour to seek and achieve VFM in all activities and to bring to management's attention any opportunities for improvement. - 4.6.
+The annual Procurement Value Survey is the model used by the University to capture all procurement efficiencies.
 It is the responsibility of the Procurement Manager to ensure that the efficiencies are captured.